 His style owes a lot to Raymond Chandler and lesser apostles of noir, but at the same time it's very much his own.
 His prose is spare but with a strong undercurrent of emotion; "cool" certainly is the word for him, but there's a good deal of heat beneath.

-Houston Chronicle critic P.G.
-Koch described Departure Lounge as a crime novel that played with expectations of the genre:
+The Houston Chronicle's PG Koch described Departure Lounge as a crime novel that played with expectations of the genre:

 New Zealand writer Chad Taylor plays with the crime/noir genre for his own philosophical purposes in an open-ended way that subverts reassuring convention.
 In Departure Lounge, we first glimpse a newscast tragedy — a plane that has vanished in Antarctica — before moving on to the book's narrator, Mark Chamberlain, as he shoots pool with Rory, a real estate developer who is short on scruples and whose apartment Mark later burgles… For all its nighttime street life of taxis and clubs, this is an oddly silent book.
 It is as if we move through its impeccable structure seeking resolution the same way that Mark ghosts through all those houses he breaks into.
 Taylor in effect has taken the not-knowing at the mystery genre's core and enshrined it, occupied its amorphous territory and made of it, as in this slight book's emotional peak, a luminous art.

 Chad Taylor was one of 12 New Zealand authors invited to tour France for Les Belles Etrangeres in 2006.
 His sixth novel The Church of John Coltrane was published in 2009.
 He appeared at the Frankfurt Book Festival in 2012.